 Similarity

-The hallmark symbol for similarity is the double tilde "≈".
+The symbol used to express similarity is "≈".

 $$ ABC ≈ A'B'C' $$

-Corresponding sides and angles in similar figures are termed homologous sides and homologous angles.
+The corresponding sides and angles in a similarity are known as corresponding sides and corresponding angles.

-Note: In two similar triangles, corresponding sides are those positioned opposite to the congruent angles of the two triangles.
-In other words, corresponding sides are the sides opposite to the congruent angles.
+Note.
+In similar triangles, corresponding sides are those opposite congruent angles.
+In other words, corresponding sides are the sides opposite matching angles.

-The constant ratio of proportionality (k) for all homologous sides is referred to as the similarity ratio or scale factor.
+The proportionality ratio $ k $ is the same for all corresponding sides and is also called the similarity ratio or scale factor.

-Hence, the invariants of similarity include the angles' measures and the ratios of corresponding segments.
+Therefore, the invariants of a similarity are the angle measures and the ratios between corresponding segments.

 - Enlargement (k>1)